gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Like,
 tomorrow soon.
-Lots of things are broken and Central isn't talking to us any more so Captain Leung and Doctor Meadows decided we have to land and, and if this map is right, we're going to land right next to you!"
+Lots of things are broken and Central isn't talking to us any more so Captain Leung and Doctor Szego decided we have to land and, and if this map is right, we're going to land right next to you!"